markstringer-dti/markstringer-dti.github.io/dti.md

 And of course, generally the best way for team members with development skills to explore the swamp is with working software.

-[To here]

 Another criticism of my insistence on user research is what might be called the "faster horse" objection.
 Henry Ford famously said something like "If I'd given the people what they want, I'd have given them a faster horse."
 When I talk about the swamp, I'm not saying that you should give any of those people associated with it exactly what they ask for.
 What I am saying is that whatever you do do has a much greater chance of success if it's informed by what they want.

 ### Confession